lsa3edii/Inventory-Management-System/README.md

-# Software_Project
-This is software engineering 2 project
+This App is Used in Sales